Halochkin/Cloudflare/Rawgit/doc/HowTo_inline_css.md

 2. Let us assume that we have two folders: `test` and `test2`.
 Both are in the same root folder.
 Inside both folders are 2 `.css` files: `test.css` and `test2.css`.
 Css files define the opposite `color` and `background` properties of the text.
 Inside the `test` folder is an additional `index.html` which contain HTML template from a previous step.
 Properties and values of the `FILES` object match the structure and content of each file.

-3. Get `url.path` from after `fetch` event, and use its value to select "file content" from the `FILES` object.
+3. Get `url.path` from `fetch` event url, and use its value to select "file content" from the `FILES` object.

 4. If a non-html file requested, its content will be presented with the corresponding value `content-type'.